-Resurgent interest in coronary blood flow related to myocardial “ischemia” derives in part from substantial disconnects in cardiovascular medicine.
-Immediate percutaneous coronary intervention (PCI) in acute coronary syndromes (ACS) reduces myocardial infarction and cardiovascular mortality.1 However, all elective revascularization trials driven by “ischemia” on diagnostic testing fail to reduce myocardial infarction or cardiovascular deaths despite relief of angina2,3,4,5,6,7,8,9 (Fig. 34–1).
+Resurgent interest in coronary blood flow related to myocardial “ischemia” derives, in part, from substantial disconnects in cardiovascular medicine.
+Immediate percutaneous coronary intervention (PCI) in ACS reduces myocardial infarction and cardiovascular mortality.1 However, all elective revascularization trials driven by “ischemia” on diagnostic testing fail to reduce myocardial infarction or cardiovascular deaths despite relief of angina2,3,4,5,6,7,8,9 (Fig. 34–1).